cozodb/cozo/docs/source/queries.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 CozoScript supports aggregations, as does SQL, which provides a very useful extension to pure relational algebra.
-In CozoScript, aggregations are specified for Horn-clause rules by applying aggregation operators to variables in the rule head, as in::
+In CozoScript, aggregations are specified for inline rules by applying aggregation operators to variables in the rule head, as in::

     ?[department, count(employee)] := :personnel{department, employee}